Velko/8-bit-CPU/README.md

 now I only have 28C64 chips, limiting number of opcodes to 64.
 It is still 4 times more than in Ben's version.

-I could probably lose one or both extra flags (not using N and V that much for now) and re-use address lines for opcodes, but I think I'll upgrade the EEPROMs or check out Flash chips instead.
+There are plans to support "extended" opcodes (up to 512, or even more, if required).
+Planning to switch to SST39SF010A chips for microcode ROMs.
+These have more capacity (and address lines) and are a bit cheaper as well.

 Modular ALU
 -----------

-While currently there is only single module for Add and Subtract (with or without carry/borrow), design allows additional modules for other operations - AND/OR, XOR/NOT, SHIFT.
+Currently there are 2 ALU modules: Add/Subtract (with or without carry/borrow), and AND/OR.
+2 more modules are about to come - XOR/NOT, Shift/Nibble-swap.

 Flags register as an independent entity